Ubirajara jubatus

 "Ubirajara" ("lord of the spear") is an informal genus of compsognathid theropod that lived during the early Cretaceous period in what is now Brazil.
-The manuscript describing it has never been published and, as a consequence, both genus and species name are considered invalid and unavailable.
+The manuscript describing it was available online pre-publication but was never formally published and, as a consequence, both genus and species name are considered invalid and unavailable.
 It is known by a single species, "Ubirajara jubatus", recovered from the Crato Formation.
 It was described as the first Gondwanan non-avian theropod dinosaur discovered with preserved integumentary structures.
 Such proto-feathers, most likely used for display, include slender monofilaments associated with the base of the neck, increasing in length along the dorsal thoracic region, where they would form a mane, as well as a pair of elongate, ribbon-like structures likely emerging from its shoulders.
 The taxon was informally named in 2020 in a now-withdrawn in-press academic paper.
 The description caused controversy due to the fossil having been apparently illegally smuggled from Brazil.
-In July 2022, Germany agreed to return the fossil to Brazil after a legitimate export permit could not be found.
-The name "Ubirajara jubatus" was removed from Zoobank in November 2022, which means it no longer has any nomenclatural significance.
+In June 2023, Germany returned the fossil to Brazil after a legitimate export permit could not be found.
+The name "Ubirajara jubatus" was removed from ZooBank in November 2022, which means it no longer has any nomenclatural significance.
+The case has been labeled as an instance of scientific colonialism.

 History of discovery

 Workers recovered a number of fossils from a chalk quarry located between Nova Olinda and Santana do Cariri.
 One of the recovered pieces was a chalk plate that had already been split by the workers.
 Further preparation by a sharp steel pin and X-ray photography revealed the presence of a small theropod skeleton.
 The specimen, SMNK PAL 29241, was discovered in a layer of the Crato Formation, dating from the Aptian, about 115 million years old.
 It consists of a partial skeleton lacking the skull, preserved on a slab and counterslab.
 It consists of nine neck vertebrae, thirteen back vertebrae, two sacral vertebrae, the shoulder girdle, one neck rib, seven dorsal ribs, fifteen belly ribs and the almost complete left arm.
 Apart from the bones, the fossil also preserves remains of the plumage, skin, granulate structures in the torso, and the keratin sheaths of the hand claws.
 The skeleton is partially articulated.
 It represents a juvenile, and possibly male, individual.

-The genus name "Ubirajara" was erected by Robert S. H. Smyth, David Michael Martill, Eberhard Frey, Hector Eduardo Rivera-Silva and Norbert Lenz in December 2020.
-The generic name means "Lord of the Spear" in the local Tupi language, in reference to the elongate shoulder filaments.
-The informal specific name, "jubatus," means "maned" in Latin, referring to the preserved integument on its back.
-However, with the paper's retraction in 2021, the name "Ubirajara jubatus" became unavailable.